 The Integrated Manufacturing Technology certificates provide PLC (Allen Bradley and Siemens) training, FANUC and Kuka robotics training, Tig and food grade welding training, blueprint reading, basic computer training, measurement training, Quality management, Internal Auditing, CNC training and several others.
 Our updated industrial labs and classrooms provide hands on experience for students.

-The Health Careers division, including Nursing, Medical Assistant, Certified Nursing Assistant, Medical Office Administration combine classroom learning with clinical experiences to provide graduates with the skills employers are seeking, which is the hands-on experience.
-Our ability to partner with businesses such as Corewell Health, My-Michigan Health, University of Michigan-Sparrow, Pine Rest Christian Services and local school districts for clinical experiences has been crucial for our students' success.
+The Health Occupations division, including Nursing, Medical Assistant, Phlebotomy, and other related programs, combine classroom learning with clinical experiences to provide graduates with the skills employers are seeking, which is the hands-on experience.
+Our ability to partner with businesses such as Spectrum Health - United and Kelsey, Mid-Michigan Health, and Sparrow Health for clinical experiences for students.
+MCC has partnered with Cherry Health to provide phlebotomy training to their medical assistants.